WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/block-controls-toolbar-and-sidebar.md

 The Block Tab is shown in place of the Document Tab when a block is selected.

 Similar to rendering a toolbar, if you include an `InspectorControls` element in the return value of your block type's `edit` function, those controls will be shown in the Settings Sidebar region.

+Block controls rendered in both the toolbar and sidebar will also be used when multiple blocks of the same type are selected.